epam/NGB/docs/md/user-guide/um-groups.md

 ![NGB User Management](images/um-groups-1.png)

-On this tab you can view the full NGB users' groups list.
-Here you can add a new group or delete existing, also you can assign groups to users.
+On this tab you can view the full NGB users' groups list (only *internal groups*, not *domain*).
+Here you can add a new group or delete existing, also you can assign groups to the users.

-You can search specific group or limit displayed list by typing group name in the query string in upper side of the tab.
+You can search specific group or limit displayed list by typing group name in the query string in the upper side of the tab.

 ## Add new group
 To add a new group click "**Create group**" button on the right side of the panel.